open-sauced/intro/07-Types-of-contributions.md

 ### Blog Writing

-Blog writing as a type of open-source contribution involves creating and publishing blog posts, articles, or tutorials related to open-source software, projects, technologies, or best practices.
+If you're more of a creative writer, then blog writing is your perfect match.
+This type of open-source contribution involves creating and publishing blog posts, articles, or tutorials related to open-source software, projects, technologies, or best practices.
 Like documentation, you don't necessarily have to know how to code to write these posts.

 ### Ways to use Blogging as a Open Source Contribution